 - When using local time, the Military observes Daylight Savings Time, if recognized by the state or country that the base is located in.

-- The 12 time zones West of the Zulu time zone (Greenwich Mean Time), starting from the International date line and ending in the Pacific Ocean are November through Yankee.
+- The 12 time zones West of the Zulu time zone (Greenwich Mean Time) starting from Zulu and ending at the International Date Line in the Pacific Ocean are November through Yankee.

-- The 12 time zones East of the Zulu time zone (GMT), starting at the International date line and ending in the Pacific Ocean are Alpha through Mike.
+- The 12 time zones East of the Zulu time zone (GMT) starting from Zulu and ending at the International Date Line in the Pacific Ocean are Alpha through Mike.

 - 12 A.M. is often referred to as both 0000 and 2400 hours.
 However, Clocks that display Military Time always display it as 0000.

-- Many countries use Military Time as their main time format such as countries in Europe and man in African, Asian and Latin American countries.
+- Many countries use Military Time as their main time format such as countries in Europe and many in African, Asian and Latin American countries.
 In some countries both are used.

 - Standard and military time express minutes and seconds in the same format.